QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

     println("minimum = $(results.minimum) with argmin = $(results.minimizer) in "*
     "$(results.iterations) iterations")

-For derivative-free methods, you can change the algorithm--and have no need to provide a gradient
+For derivative-free methods, you can change the algorithm -- and have no need to provide a gradient

 .. code-block:: julia